 Narcissism is the term used to describe a lack of empathy, self-centeredness, and an exaggerated sense of self-importance.
 The everyday narcissist can be found lurking in our neighborhoods, offices, family gatherings, and in dating apps.
-While it’s hard to see through the façade of a narcissist because of their charisma, we can avoid getting into relationships with them by knowing the common red flags and having an exit strategy that allows us to get out while we can.
+While it’s hard to spot a narcissist because of their charisma, we can avoid getting into relationships with them by knowing the common red flags and having an exit strategy that allows us to get out while we can.
 (Estimated reading time: 8 minutes)

 “When someone shows you who they are, believe them the first time.”— Maya Angelou